 General navigation environment

 In inland waters, the revetment configuration, arrangement of aids to navigation, dimensions of the fairway, water level, bridges, dams, weirs, ship locks and other permanent structures may cause various restrictions on the navigation and operation of vessels and various conditions will change.
 The VTS centre may need to process a large amount of information in real time.
-For special waterway sections or canals the arrangement of a sailing plan may be required.
+For special waterway sections or canals the arrangement of a passage plan, a system of traffic clearances or other appropriate measures may be required.

 IALA GUIDANCE OF RELEVANCE TO VTS IN INLAND WATERS